pyrocatnip/UMBC/PSYC 317.md

 ### Functions of the Brain
 * <span style="color: #FDB515; font-weight: bold">Cortical equipotentiality</span>: The idea that the brain is operated as an indivisible whole.
-* <span style="color: #FDB515; font-weight: bold">Experience-dependent plasticity</span>: The idea that certain parts of the brain are responsible for specific functions.
+* <span style="color: #FDB515; font-weight: bold">Localization of function</span>: The idea that certain parts of the brain are responsible for specific functions.
 * <span style="color: #FDB515; font-weight: bold">Fusiform face area (FFA)</span>: The part of the brain that is responsible for recognitizing faces.
 * <span style="color: #FDB515; font-weight: bold">Hierarchical processing</span>: The progression from lower to higher functioning.
 - <span style="color: #FDB515; font-weight: bold">Sensory coding</spam>: How neurons represent various characteristics of the environment.